arkency/posts/posts/2018-03-27-ruby-event-store-use-without-rails.md

 * [Rails Event Store - better APIs coming](/rails-event-store-better-apis-coming/) - How we delivered nice APIs in Ruby/Rails EventStore in version 0.26 recently.
 * [When DDD clicked for me](/when-ddd-clicked-for-me/) - It took me quite a time to grasp the concepts from DDD community and apply them in our Rails projects.
 This is a story of one of such “aha” moments.
 * [Application Services - 10 common doubts answered](/application-service-ruby-rails-ddd/) - You might have heard about the Domain-Driven Design approach to building applications.
 In this approach, there is this horizontal layer called Application Service.
 But what does it do?

-Support us by buying our latest book [Domain-Driven Rails](/domain-driven-rails/).
-Especially recommended for reading if you work with big, complex Rails apps.